royzen01/Active_Directory_Lab/README.md

 ## Description

-For this lab I created a virtualized enviorment using VirtualBox.
+For this lab I created a virtualized Active Direcotory enviorment using VirtualBox.
 The project consisted of two virutal machines:

 The first virtual machine would host Windows Server 19.
 It would also have two seperate NICs.
 One for connecting to the internet and one for internal connections.
 I als ran a PowerShell script to automate the process of adding 1k+ users to the domain.
 The services running on the server are:
 * <b> AD DS: </b> I installed Active Directory for user management